President, Les Effrontés

 What is a typical workday in your professional life?

 There is no such thing as a typical day.
 Depending on the season, I give lectures, provide trainings or promote my agency's stylists.

 Outline your career path?

-After having obtained my Bachelor's degree in Literature, I made a radical change and registered in fashion design, men's fashion option, at LaSalle College.
+After having obtained my Bachelor's degree in Literature, I made a radical change and registered in Men's Fashion Design at LaSalle College.
 I later did an internship at Turbulence where I became an assistant-designer.
-After 4 years of assisting others, I decided to start my own company.
-I built a team that today includes 14 professional stylists.
+After four years of assisting others, I decided to start my own company.
+I built a team that today includes fourteen professional stylists.

 At the very end, after the fashion show was over, I seriously felt like I had really accomplished something.

 What was your favorite subject, while in the program?

 I loved everything.
 In fact, I was surprised by the many teachers who were still very passionate about their jobs after so many years.